Abdulelah-aljarboa/Hail-App/README.md

-# Hail_app📖
+# Hail University App📖

-Hail App project For course CS290 - CS392 is an app made for the Hail university as an information and utility app
+Hail University App is made as a project for the software engineering course, it is a companion app that will help the students and faculty as an information and utility app.

+It is made with the Flutter framework and Dart language as it is great for cross-platform development.

 ## Getting Started🚀

-First you need to install Flutter through here
+First, you need to install Flutter here

 https://flutter.dev